1993–94 Australia Tri-Nation Series: First half

 The series began in Melbourne under a warning, after the debacle of the warm-up match between Victoria and South Africa, which saw the run-ups being covered by rubber mats.
 The South Africans won the opening match of the tournament by seven wickets, with a 140-run partnership between Kepler Wessels (70) and Hansie Cronje (91) securing the victory.
 This was despite Australia bringing in Shane Warne after Tim May was ruled out with a hamstring muscle strain.
 After the match at Adelaide Oval between New Zealand and South Africa was washed out without a ball being played, Australia recorded their first victory of the series as they defeated New Zealand by eight wickets.
 This was due to part to Glenn McGrath and Warne each taking four wickets as they bowled New Zealand out for only 135, and in part to Matthew Hayden scoring a half-century in what was first ODI in Australia.

 When the tournament moved to Sydney, Australia recorded their second victory in a row with a rout of South Africa on a pitch that Captain Allan Border called "shocking".
 This was after South Africa was bowled for 69, with Paul Reiffel taking four wickets for 13 runs in his eight overs to lose by 103 runs.
-Australia went on to win the match played at Melbourne, with the host team winning by 3 runs over New Zealand on the back of a 81-run innings from Mark Taylor, as Steve Waugh tore a hamstring and was ruled out for the first two tests against South Africa.
+Australia went on to win the match played at Melbourne, with the host team winning by 3 runs over New Zealand on the back of an 81-run innings from Mark Taylor, as Steve Waugh tore a hamstring and was ruled out for the first two tests against South Africa.
 In Hobart, South Africa could only muster 7/147 from their fifty overs on what The Age described as a 200-run pitch.
 This was helped by good bowling from man-of-the-match Gavin Larsen (2/12) and Chris Pringle (3/28).
 New Zealand, with Brendan Young the top scorer with 74, chased the target with four wickets to spare.